-On average over the last two decades, 12.5 non-deliberate fragmentations continue to occur in the space environment every year.
+On average over the last two decades, 11.7 non-deliberate fragmentations continue to occur in the space environment every year.
 This number is stable, however the impact of each event is variable.
-This number drops significantly to 2.9 per year when the lifetime of the generated fragments is considered a factor of importance, and even 0.3 per year when systematic and unexplained events are excluded from the analysis.
+This number drops significantly to 2.6 per year when the lifetime of the generated fragments is considered a factor of importance, and even 0.3 per year when systematic and unexplained events are excluded from the analysis.
 This suggests that non-collisional events with a large environmental impact are still taking place partly due to re-use of a design with known issues.
 Further details are presented in Table 5.1 and Table 5.2.
-The fraction of launch events associated with mission related objects released into the space environment is steadily declining as shown in Fig. 4.3.
+Fragmentations other than collision are currently the dominant source of space debris as can be seen from Figures 5.6 and 5.5.
+The increase in launch traffic and permanence of space debris events in Low Earth orbit leads a significant conjunction risk in the most congested Earth orbits.
+Detailed information is given in Section 3.5.